Antonín Strnad

-Antonín Strnad (10 August 1746 – 23 September 1799) was a Czech geographer, professor and rector of the Charles-Ferdinand University in Prague and director of the observatory in Clementinum, founder of Czech scientific meteorology, agrometeorology and phenology, and also one of the founders of the Czech national revival.
+Antonín Strnad (10 August 1746 – 23 September 1799) was a Czech meteorologist, geographer and mathematician.
+He was a professor and rector of the Charles-Ferdinand University in Prague and director of the observatory in Clementinum.
+He is considered the founder of Czech scientific meteorology, agrometeorology and phenology, and also one of the founders of the Czech National Revival.
 He began recording his meteorological observations in Clementinum and in 1775 he began the longest continuous series of observations in the world.

 Life

+Strnad was born on 10 August 1746 in Náchod, Bohemia.
 He studied at the grammar school in Hradec Králové.
 In 1763 he entered the Jesuit Order; however, he was not ordained and after the dissolution of the Order in 1773 he moved to the Charles-Ferdinand University, where he studied mathematics, physics and astronomy.
 He was a pupil of Joseph Stepling, the founder of the observatory at Clementinum, where he was adjunct professor from 1774, and also took care of the Mathematical museum.
 After Stepling's death, he joined the department in 1778 as an adjunct professor of mathematical and physical geography.
 He was appointed director of the observatory in 1781, dean of the faculty of philosophy in 1792, and served as rector of the university for a year from 1795.
 In 1784 he married Kateřina Marsanová, with whom he later had four children.
 During his lifetime he corresponded, for example, with the director of the observatory in Berlin, Johann III Bernoulli, the publisher of the Berlin astronomical calendar, Johann Elert Bode, the director of the observatory in Vienna, M. Hell, the director of the observatory in Gotha, Fr.
 X. von Zach.

 In the 1880s, Strnad also contributed to the rescue of the Prague astronomical clock, which had been in critical condition since 1735 and the Prague magistrate intended to put it away.
 Strnad, however, understood its historical value and therefore sought its repair.
 After a long effort, he managed to convince the magistrate Fischer and then the entire magistrate, who released the amount of money needed for the reconstruction.
 Under Strnad's expert supervision, the repair was carried out for 793 gold coins between 1787 and 1791 by the clockmaker Simon Landsperger.
 As the magistrate realised the great service Strnad had done for the city, he was admitted together with his sons to the association of Prague burgesses and was exempted from all fees.